Crewe: Administrative history

 In 1877, the Crewe local government district was incorporated to become a municipal borough.
 The borough council later built the Municipal Buildings on Earle Street to serve as its headquarters, opening in 1905.

 The railway station remained part of the neighbouring parish of Crewe, rather than the borough of Crewe, until 1936.
 The borough boundary was significantly enlarged in 1936 to absorb the parish of Church Coppenhall and parts of several other neighbouring parishes, including the area of Crewe parish around the railway station.
 The reduced Crewe parish to the east of the town formally changed its name to Crewe Green in 1984.

-The borough of Crewe was abolished in 1974 under the Local Government Act 1972.
+The borough of Crewe was abolished in 1974, under the Local Government Act 1972.
 The area became part of the larger borough of Crewe and Nantwich, also covering the nearby town of Nantwich and surrounding rural areas.
 The government originally proposed calling the new borough Crewe, but the shadow authority elected in 1973 to oversee the transition changed the name to Crewe and Nantwich before the new arrangements came into effect.

-In 2009, Cheshire East Council was created, taking over the functions of Crewe and Nantwich Borough Council and Cheshire County Council, which were both abolished.
-The area of the former borough of Crewe had been unparished since the 1974 reforms, but following the 2009 reforms it was decided to create a parish covering the area.
+In 2009, Cheshire East Council was created, taking over the functions of Crewe & Nantwich Borough Council and Cheshire County Council, which were both abolished.
+The area of the former borough of Crewe had been unparished since the 1974 reforms but, following the 2009 reforms, it was decided to create a parish covering the area.
 A new parish of Crewe was therefore created in 2013, with its parish council taking the name Crewe Town Council.

 Climate

-Like most of the United Kingdom, Crewe has an oceanic climate, with warm summers and cool winters and relatively little temperature change throughout the year.
+Like most of the United Kingdom, Crewe has an oceanic climate, with warm summers, cool winters and relatively little temperature change throughout the year.